Heat-related illnesses in dogs and cats: How to protect your pet in summer

 Apply special paw balms like Annimally Paw Balm to support healing and regenerate the skin.

-Avoid walking your dog on hot surfaces, especially at lunchtime.
+Avoid letting your dog walk on hot surfaces, especially at lunchtime.
 Test the temperature of the floor by placing your palm on it for a few seconds.
-If it's too hot for your hand, it's too hot for your dog's paws.
+If it's too hot for your hand, it's too hot for your dog's paws, too.

 When should you see a veterinarian?

-When it comes to heat-related illnesses, it is important to take the symptoms seriously.
-Many of these conditions can quickly worsen and even become life-threatening.
-A visit to the vet is advisable if:
+When it comes to heat-related illnesses, it's important to take the symptoms seriously.
+Many of these conditions can worsen quickly and even become life-threatening.
+A visit to the veterinarian is advisable if:

 -